gaia-os/gaia_network_prototype/README.md

 ## Web Services

-The Gaia Network nodes can also be exposed as web services using the Starlette ASGI framework.
+The Gaia Network nodes are exposed as web services using the Starlette ASGI framework.
+Each node runs as a separate service on its own port:

+- **Node A (Real Estate Finance)**: http://127.0.0.1:8011
+- **Node B (Climate Risk)**: http://127.0.0.1:8012
+- **Node C (Actuarial Data)**: http://127.0.0.1:8013

-### Running the Web Services
+### Starting the Web Services

-To start the web server:
+To start the web servers:

 ```bash
 python -m demo.run_web_demo
 ```

-The server will start at `http://127.0.0.1:8000` and expose the three nodes as REST API endpoints.

 ### Web Client Demo